Originally published: October 4. Updated December 8 with full UK pricing details

 Frankly, given how good it was we’d have been happy if Hyundai had followed up the Ioniq 5 with a similarly styled machine in a different class, but the Ioniq 6 is so much more.
 Hyundai has really pushed to develop a class-leading efficiency and range, and come up with a product that looks and feels a bit special.

-We’ve rated it 4.5 stars for now, but that in part reflects the fact we haven’t yet driven it in UK spec or tried the single-motor version.
-When we do, and once we know the full pricing story, it could well net the full five stars.
+We’ve rated it 4.5 stars for now, but that in part reflects the fact we haven’t yet driven it in UK spec.
+When we do, it could well net the full five stars.

 Hyundai Ioniq 6 specifications